Top 10 Vaping Terms

 Two common names for the tobacco cigarettes so many of our customers choose to leave behind.

 An alternative to the cartomizers discussed above.
-Tanks, or clearomizers, are another delivery mechanism, which house the atomiser necessary for vapour production.
+Tanks are another delivery mechanism, which house the atomiser necessary for vapour production.
 Tanks tend to be at least semi-transparent (hence the ‘clearo’ part), and usually hold a great deal more e-liquid than a cartomizer.
 Instead of wadding, tanks use lengths of wicking material to feed the coil.
 Most tanks also allow the user to swap out the coil when it has been exhausted (after around 10 fills or so, on average), with a wider range of resistances available (see Ohm above).

 As always, if you hear or read something that doesn't make sense to you simply ask us – our customer service team will be sure to help!